-Do you have QuickBooks lists structured to show a Hierarchical View?
+Do you have QuickBooks lists structured to show in a Hierarchical View?
 (Think “outline” with headers and sub-elements.)
 For instance:

-- In your Customer:Job list, do you have a “header” as a Customer, and sub-elements as Jobs?
+• In your Customer:Job list, do you have a “header” as a Customer and sub-elements as Jobs?
 (If not, you may want to do so…)

-- Open your Item List.
+• Open your Item List.
 Do you have multiple “layers” of Items arranged in an outline (hierarchical) order?
 (If so, good!
 You’ll get better reports.)

-- Within your Chart of Accounts Lists, do you have “parent/header” accounts with sub-accounts arranged below?
+• Within your Chart of Accounts Lists, do you have “parent/header” accounts with sub-accounts arranged below?
 (This structure will provide more understandable and useful management reports.)

 Assuming you’ve used the very useful Hierarchical Lists in QuickBooks, you’ve likely experienced the same pain-in-the-fanny problem that my clients and I have encountered.

-You open one of these Lists, and it displays in “Flat View.”
+Some people look at their Customer: Job List in “Flat View.”
 In other words, you see the sub-elements listed with their “parents” preceding the job name(s) separated by colons.
 For instance, you see something like this:

 Smithfield, Glenna & Joe